 What is a CCJ?

-A CCJ is handed out by a County Court.
+CCJ stands for County Court Judgement and is given by a county court.
 If a person fails to repay a debt, the company or person they owe money to can go to the court to try and get it back.
-If the court agrees that you have an outstanding debt, it will issue an order saying you have to repay it and tell you how to do this.
+If the court agrees you have an outstanding debt, it will issue an order saying you have to repay it and tell you how to do this.
 A CCJ has a negative effect on your credit rating because it suggests you’ve not repaid what you’ve borrowed.

-During this face to face meeting, the Agent discusses the customer’s circumstances and completes an Affordability Assessment which determines whether customers can afford the repayments on their loan.
-If accepted, we’re happy to give them the money they need.
+During this face to face meeting, the company representative will usually discuss your circumstances and help you complete an affordability assessment.
+This determines whether you can afford the repayments on your loan.
+If accepted you'll receive the money you need in cash.